 Andreas Brunn (D) 7 string acoustic guitar, e-guitar | Vladimir Karparov (BG) soprano & tenor saxophone | Diego Pinera (UY) drums, percussion | Roberto Badoglio (I) E-Bass

-FOR FREE HANDS is perceived as part of the Berlin-based international jazz community.
-The ensemble was winnerof the Berliner Kultursenat Center Jazz Prize.
+FOR FREE HANDS is perceived as part of the international jazz community living in Berlin.
+The ensemble was a winner of the Berlin Cultural Senate’s Studio Jazz Award.

 The Quartet For Free Hands was on tour in Spain at the end of April 2019.
 Here you will find areview of the tour, the new concert videos created there and the new For Free Hands press photos by Sevi Tsoni.
 These activities were supported by theInitiative Musik gemeinnützige Projektgesellschaft mbH with project funds from the Federal Government Commissioner for Culture and the Media on the basis of a resolution of the German Bundestag. … www.initiative-musik.de

 CHRISTIAN ERBER Radiostation NDR: “… Europe is growing together and a quartet from Berlin provides the soundtrack.
 For Free Hands combines modern jazz arrangements with the rhythms of the Balkans.
 “Kaleidoscope Freedom“ is the fourth studio album of the international ensembles.
 Because “there is no freedom, without mutual understanding” quotes the band the French philosopher Albert Camus.
 Bandleader and guitarist Andreas Brunn adds: „Kaleidoscope Freedom“ stands for the color diversity of our music – and for the different perspectives of liberty.

 Listen and watch one of the first videos of the new For Free Hands line up “Kaleidoscope Freedom” @ Schlot, Berlin